“I strive to build pathways for other students of colour. I have done this by leading the change.”

-In 2021, CiQuinya will complete her Bachelor of Business Administration (BBA) Co-op Specialist in Accounting degree from U of T Scarborough Management: one of the most competitive undergraduate programs for admission to the University of Toronto across all disciplines.
+In 2021, CiQuinya completed her Bachelor of Business Administration (BBA) Co-op Specialist in Accounting degree from U of T Scarborough Management: one of the most competitive undergraduate programs for admission to the University of Toronto across all disciplines.
 She is among the few students who achieved a CGPA of 4.0 and 3.5, respectively, over the past two terms of study in a rigorous academic program.

 Community Impact & Leadership